 - Base Curve (BC): This base curve determines what type of fit is required for the lens to meet the curve of your eye.
 This measurement is usually written in millimeters or sometimes with the words flat, median, or steep.

 - Power/Sphere (PWR/SPH/D): This figure shows whether you are farsighted or nearsighted and how much correction your eyes require.
 If you are farsighted, your figure will begin with a plus sign (+).
 If you are nearsighted it will begin with a minus sign (-).
 It will then be followed by a number that increases from 0 in measures of 0.25 diopters.
 The higher the number, the stronger the visual correction needed.

 - Diameter (DIA): The diameter of the contact lens is also written in millimeters and determines the width that best fits your eye.

 - Cylinder (CYL): If you require toric lenses to correct for astigmatism, your prescription will include values for Cylinder and Axis.
 The cylinder will always be a negative number that increases in measures of 0.25.
 Similar to the power/sphere figure that is shown in all standard prescriptions, the cylinder denotes the amount of astigmatism and the extra visual requirements.

-- Addition (ADD): If you suffer from presbyopia, the Addition figure determines the amount of correction you need to be able to see clearly at a close distance.
+- Addition (ADD): If you suffer from presbyopia, the Addition figure determines of the amount of correction you need to be able to see clearly at a close distance.
 The Addition figure is a positive number between 0.50 and 3.00.
 Some contact lens brands refer to this as a high, medium, or low.

 Why do I need a contact lens prescription?